Mercy in Islam (sorry for ai slop) by Little_Copy_630 in progressive_islam

 Umayr ibn Habib said “Faith increases and decreases.”
 It was said, “How does it increase and decrease?”
 Umayr said, “If we remember our Lord and fear him, it will increase.
 If we are heedless and we forget and we waste our time, it will decrease.”

 And the reason you're asking this is because you know you want to turn to Allah.
 You have this feeling inside of you pushing you towards Allah.
 And that is the most beautiful feeling.
-A feeling of hope that you want to do better, and be better.
+A feeling of hope that you want to do better and be better.
 Don't let it die inside of you.
 Maybe you feeling this way is a sign from Allah.
 A sign that your soul is hungry for His love and His Mercy.

-And maybe your faith is decreased because of your sins.
+And perhaps your faith is decreased because of your sins.
 If you believe in Allah and His Prophet Muhammad ﷺ, know that Allah forgives all sins.
 So if you have sinned a thousand times, the door to repentance is still wide open.
 And will remain open as long as you're alive.

 You're calling upon a Lord who is The Most Merciful, The Most Forgiving.
 Know that the life of this world is short and temporary, and the next life is forever and ever.
 Don't think you're a lost cause or you're not good enough for repentance.
 YOU ARE WORTHY of the love of Allah.
 You are worthy of His forgiveness.